 Common sense may tell an adult not to touch a dog in pain.
 A child, however, may not be able to discern when a dog is hurting.
 In fact, half of the dogs studied by researchers had medical conditions such as liver and kidney disease, eye problems, and diseases that affected their bones and skin.

 Other studies have revealed that kids ages 5 to 9 are bitten five times more by dogs more than any other group or people.
 Their loud, energetic and sometimes aggressive actions simulate behavior displayed between young dogs.
 What do dogs typically do when playing with one another?
 They bite.
 The faster and louder kids get, the more dogs become stimulated.

 In addition, a dog will bite when they don’t like the way someone is playing with them.
-Study a fed up dog’s behavior: a turned back, lying down, a curled lip, or growling are all signs that the dog does not like the behavior of the child.
-Children have a tendency to tug on dogs’ ears, pull on their tails or jump on their backs.
+Study a fed-up dog’s behavior: a turned back, lying down, a curled lip, or growling are all signs that the dog does not like the behavior of the child.
+Children tend to tug on dogs’ ears, pull on their tails or jump on their backs.
 While some dogs may tolerate this, others will grow tired of it quickly.

-Our dog bite lawyers in MN have handled injury cases for children in Minneapolis, St. Paul, Anoka, Rogers, Maple Grove, Plymouth, Brooklyn Park, Brooklyn Center, Chanhassen, Chaska, Apple Valley, Burnsville, Albert Lea, Woodbury, and throughout the state.
+Our dog bite attorneys in MN have handled injury cases for children in Minneapolis, St. Paul, Anoka, Rogers, Maple Grove, Plymouth, Brooklyn Park, Brooklyn Center, Chanhassen, Chaska, Apple Valley, Burnsville, Albert Lea, Woodbury, and throughout the state.
 A lawyer will meet you at one of our offices or at your home.